Kaimai Tunnel: Today

 Today, there are up to 22-weekday freight train movements per day through the Kaimai Tunnel, and up to 19 movements per day during the weekends.
 Freight transported over this route includes inter-port container traffic, timber and timber products, coal, manufactured goods, and petroleum.

 Traffic on the Kaimai Deviation has been dominated by freight trains for its entire working life.
 Regular passenger trains to the Bay of Plenty had ceased in 1967 with the final running of a post-Taneatua Express 88 seater railcar service; the lengthy and time-consuming route that the tunnel replaced was part of the reason this railcar service had ceased to be viable.
 It was not until 9 December 1991 that regular service to the Bay of Plenty was re-introduced.
 Named the Kaimai Express after the tunnel, it ran between Auckland and Tauranga until its cancellation on 7 October 2001.
 For its entire existence, it was operated with Silver Fern railcars.
 Since the Railways Corporation relaxed its policy on private use of the national rail network in the 1980s, there have been occasional passenger excursions run on the deviation by organisations such as Mainline Steam and the Railway Enthusiasts Society.

 A 814 m peak of the Kaimai Range directly above the tunnel, previously unnamed, was named Stokes Peak in 2010 in honour of geographer Evelyn Stokes.
 In 2012 the name of the mountain peak reverted to being unnamed.

 Geology

 The tunnel runs through pumice, breccia, andesite and ignimbrite, interbedded with soft tuff.
 The rocks are about 3 to 5 million years old.

-Soft geology and groundwater have resulted in voids under the tunnel floor.
-Repairs with resin were made in 2013 and 2018.
 Water contamination with sulphur and arsenic, leached out of the rocks, have caused maintenance problems.